mongodb/docs-relational-migrator/source/includes/fact-query-converter-generic.rst

-- Consider SQL complexity when using the query converter.
-The query converter cannot convert highly complex SQL syntax.
-If your SQL code isn't converting accurately, refactor it and try again.
+- The query converter uses :abbr:`AI (Artificial Intelligence)` technology which may not be able to convert long or complex queries or stored procedures.
+Some queries may not be converted correctly while others may not be converted at all.

 - The query converter uses the relational schema, the MongoDB schema,
   and the mapping rules in your current project to determine how the